mamokarz/getting-started/STMicroelectronics/STM32L4_L4+/create_package.md

 #endif /* SPRINKLER_1_MODULE_H */
 ```

 This file starts with an interface definition, which defines that this is the "sprinkler" interface version 1 and contains 2 capabilities.
-After that, it describes the first capability, which is a command called "water_now" with input arguments "area" and "timer", followed by the second capability "stop" with input argument "area".
+After that, it describes the first capability, which is a command called "water_now" with input arguments "zone" and "timer", followed by the second capability "stop" with input argument "zone".

 #### Concrete implementation